-Item 26: 7 CFR Section 226.15(e)(6) requires each institution to maintain copies of invoices, receipts or other records to document: (i) administrative costs claimed by the institution; and (ii) operating costs claimed by the institution.
+Items 30-31: 7 CFR Section 226.15(e)(6) requires each institution to maintain copies of invoices, receipts, or other records to document: (i) administrative costs claimed by the institution; and (ii) operating costs claimed by the institution.
 DECAL CACFP policy 26 also requires sponsored facilities to maintain these records.

-If the center being reviewed is under an administrative sponsor, each center must be maintaining the Monthly Record of Operating Costs form.
-The reviewer for the administrative sponsor should review both of these forms for any prior month for which costs have been claimed.
+If the center being reviewed is under an administrative sponsor, each center must be maintaining the Monthly Record of Cost Form (MROC) to document allowable cost, unless the center has received approval to use an alternate form.
+The reviewer for the administrative sponsor should review the MROC for any prior month for which costs have been claimed.
 Determine if the organization is documenting each charge to the CACFP and has all receipts to support the costs.
-Based on the amount of the reimbursement received, determine if the center has an excess balance of CACFP funds.
-If there is an excess balance of funds, the center must be cited and the center should provide corrective action as to how the excess funds will be used to enhance the food program.
-If the center does not have receipts to support the costs charged to the CACFP, the center as part of the corrective action must be required to pay the food service account back in the amount of the costs that were not supported by receipts, invoices, or applicable supporting documentation.

-If the center being reviewed is under a center sponsor, and the center is not required to maintain the receipts or the applicable forms, but this is the responsibility of the sponsor, note that this item is not applicable to the center by checking NA.
+If the center does not have receipts to support the costs charged to the CACFP, the center as part of the corrective action must be required to pay the food program account back in the amount of the costs that were not supported by receipts, invoices, or applicable supporting documentation.
+If the center being reviewed is under a center sponsor (affiliated), and the center is not required to maintain the receipts or the applicable forms, but this is the responsibility of the sponsor, note that this item is not applicable to the center by checking NA.